Skip to main content

 Do

-• Include a working PoC in the report.
+• Include a working PoC in the report (required for all severities).

 • Estimate the economic impact to the best of your knowledge.